-- A business can further protect itself by requiring all “primary” card holders to grant a limited power of attorney to the company or other officer, member, shareholder, owner, etc. with respect to that account.
-This provides an easier way for the company to make changes if the ‘primary’ holder is incapacitated or otherwise refuses to act on the instructions of the company.
+- A business can further protect itself by requiring all “primary” card holders to grant a limited power of attorney to the business or other officer, member, shareholder, owner, etc. with respect to that account.
+This provides an easier way for the business to make changes if the ‘primary’ holder is incapacitated or otherwise refuses to act on the instructions of the business.

 It may seem like a small or trivial matter, but taking the time to consider who will be the ‘primary’ account holder on a small company’s credit card can save a lot of headaches and time down the line.